 I have discussed how celebrity of the kind Vassal used to have and will have again is a show that many of us like to watch.
 It entertains and inspires us, delivers us insights, understanding, and emotional engagement.
-It is big business, fodder for everything from tabloids, slick magazines, and paperback biographies to gossipy TV and radio programs, websites, and blogs.
+It is big business, fodder for everything from all kinds of social media to tabloids, slick magazines, and paperback biographies to gossipy TV and radio programs, websites, and blogs.
 We, the public, thrive on it, pay well for it, and come back for more: more stories, fantasy, theatrics, hokum.

 We regard the celebrated as standards by which to measure ourselves.
 We share their qualities and experiences, imagine that they could be ours and are ours.
 We render everything about them as big as life or bigger.
 Thereby, we acquire a vivid sense of our own possibilities.
 For many of us, celebrities play important roles in our personal theaters.
 And yet, at the same time, as Vassal says, we never get much sense of who they really are.